-- Specific NPDES permit language describing requirements for storage and handling of these materials. - Volume of deicing/anti-icing materials to be stored. - Packaging of the deicing products (e.g., bulk, super-sacks, totes, or tanks). - Methods used for transferring deicing materials to the application vehicles. - Opportunities to upgrade existing facilities or construct new facilities for improved storage and handling. - Indoor storage may offer an opportunity to incorporate heating of solid pavement deicers to enhance their effectiveness. - Cost of storage and handling options.
+Specific NPDES permit language describing requirements.

+- Volume of deicing/anti-icing materials to be stored. - Packaging of the deicing products (e.g., bulk, super-sacks, totes, or tanks). - Methods used for transferring deicing materials to the application vehicles. - Opportunities to upgrade existing facilities or construct new facilities for improved storage and handling. - Indoor storage may offer an opportunity to incorporate heating of solid pavement deicers to enhance their effectiveness. - Cost of storage and handling options.